UniversalScientificTechnologies/LABDOS01/README.md

 ### Data logging

 The data is sent according to a very simple protocol, which is sent in text form.
-Other option is lagging to integrated SDcard see "Stand-alone use" section.
+Other option is logging to integrated SDcard see "Stand-alone use" section.

 #### Linux